 Second Stop: Garreg Ddu Dam

 From Caban Coch, head to Garreg Ddu Dam through tree-canopied roads, parking opposite Nantgwyllt Church.
-An ominous and black cloud had drifted over our view and the apricot-tinted mountains turned a dark bronze, casting an inky shadow over the once lustrous water.
-With or without the dark weather there’s an undeniable Harry Potter meets the Lake District vibe.
+An ominous and black cloud had drifted over our view, and the apricot-tinted mountains turned a dark bronze, casting an inky shadow over the once lustrous water.
+With or without the dark weather, there’s an undeniable Harry Potter meets the Lake District vibe.
 Hagrid’s hut springs to mind when roaming Nantgwyllt Church, constructed by Stephen W Williams.
 Mr Williams also built Elan Village to house the workmen labouring on the dams.
 Inside, sculptured corbels depict Mr William and the water engineers involved.
 While the exterior aligns with the viaduct and the Foel valve tower at the north end, creating a splendid medieval-Victorian aesthetic.
-Along the reservoir, there’s a small path following the bends of the road that’s popular with both walkers and cyclists.
+There’s a small path following the bends of the road that’s popular with both walkers and cyclists along the reservoir.

 Third Stop: Claerwen Dam

 Before returning to the main road, continue straight over the Garreg Ddu viaduct and skirt through the valley backroads.
 You’ll move along roads with miniature waterfalls and secluded ponds where boathouses straddle the shores.
 Before long, your drive will open to an expansive mountainscape that’ll lead you to Dol-y-Mynach Reservoir and then Claerwen Dam in the Cambrian Mountains.
 Claerwen is almost twice the size of the other Elan Valley dams.
-While its reservoir is almost the size of all the other reservoirs combined.
+Its reservoir is nearly the size of all the other reservoirs combined.

-Prior to setting off, head towards the 6-mile long track starting along the lake’s northern shore.
-Set within the Claerwen National Nature Reserve, the upland provides an environment of oligotrophic lakes, ponds, mires, and considerable terrain that has had little man-made changes.
+Before setting off, head towards the 6-mile long track starting along the lake’s northern shore.
+Set within the Claerwen National Nature Reserve, the upland provides an environment of oligotrophic lakes, ponds, mires, and considerable terrain with minor man-made changes.
 Welcome to the heart of the Welsh countryside!
-More remote, less popular, and certainly the location for a serious walk, spend some time traversing beyond the borders of Claerwen.
+More remote, less popular, and indeed the location for a serious walk, spend some time traversing beyond the borders of Claerwen.
 Here, you shall find nationally scarce water plantain, as well as carnivorous plants like Butterworts.
 It is also a breeding ground for Red Kits and Red Merlin.
 At the end of the walk, travellers will come to the Monastery of Strata Florida.
-Latin for ‘Vale of Flowers’, this is where generations of Welsh princes have been buried in a lush meadow next to the River Teifi.
+Latin for ‘Vale of Flowers’, where generations of Welsh princes have been buried in a lush meadow next to the River Teifi.